-- Margaret (baptized 1850, buried 16th June 1851)
+- Margaret (baptised 11th July 1849; buried 16th June 1851)

-- ▶ James (baptized 13th July, 1851)
+- James (baptised 13th July 1851)

-- Elizabeth (baptized 1852)
+- Elizabeth (baptised 7th November 1852)

-- Margaret Ann (baptized 1855)
+- Margaret Ann (baptised 14th October 1855)

 In 1861, Elizabeth and her family were living on Ballagaree farm (probably Ballagarey and thus the same place as in 1851), in Braddan.
-From the 1871 Census of the Isle of Man, we find out that Elizabeth had been lame from birth and that the family had moved north to nearby Onchan.
-Daughter Elizabeth was no longer living with the family although she would have been only 19 years of age (she had gone to the UK to work as a domestic servant); son James was a shoe maker; and youngest child Margaret Ann a flax preparer.
+From the 1871 Census of the Isle of Man, we find out that the family had moved north to neighbouring Onchan.
+Only son James was a shoemaker and their youngest child Margaret Ann a flax preparer.
+Daughter Elizabeth was no longer living with the family because she had gone to the UK to work as a domestic servant.

-$\rightarrow$ James Conwell
+James Conwell